centreon/centreon-documentation/en/integrations/plugin-packs/procedures/applications-pfsense-fauxapi.md

 This error message means that the Centreon Plugin couldn't successfully connect to the Pfsense Fauxapi.
 Check that no third party device (such as a firewall) is blocking the request.
 A proxy connection may also be necessary to connect to the API.
-This can be done by using the ```--proxyurl``` option in the command.
+This can be done by using the ```--proxyurl='http://proxy.mycompany:8080'``` option in the command.

 #### ```UNKNOWN: 501 Protocol scheme 'connect' is not supported |```